‘Grey’s Anatomy’ Will Not See Katherine Heigl Return

 Grey’s Anatomy isn’t the only place where behind-the-scenes problems have reportedly cropped up for Heigl.
 She is known to be one of the more difficult actresses to work with and has struggled to gain traction in the TV world since her attempt to return in 2014 with State of Affairs and in 2016 with Doubt.

 Heigl’s return to the medical drama wasn’t the only Grey’s Anatomy hoax over the weekend.
 Ellen Pompeo found herself the victim of a hoax, with fans spreading the rumor that she was quitting.
-However, it turns out that this may have been created based from misinterpreting some of Pompeo’s comments or taking them out of context.
+However, it turns out that this may have been created based on the misinterpretation of Pompeo’s comments.

 The actress has certainly said that she is quitting acting when Grey’s Anatomy comes to an end.
 She wants to take a trip behind the scenes.
-Just last week, Pompeo made her directorial debut and it was absolutely stunning, suggesting that she will take a journey that way behind the cameras when the medical drama ends.
+Just last week, Pompeo made her directorial debut, and it was absolutely stunning, suggesting that she will take a journey that way behind the cameras when the medical drama ends.

 Rhimes has also shared that Grey’s Anatomy will end when Pompeo decides she has had enough.
 There wouldn’t be a show without the titular character.
 When that will happen is unknown, as Rhimes previously shared that she doesn’t know how the show will end just yet.
 It wasn’t supposed to go on as long as it has!